emichester/trader_bot/README.md

 # trader_API
-This is a simple api to get information of stock at stock market
+This is a simple api to get information of stocks at stock market.
+Custom price notifications given high and low thresholds.

 ## Setup